Malta marks 5 years since journalist killed, seeks justice

 Associated Press

-Caruana Galizia’s relatives, Maltese activists and the Maltese president of the European Parliament gathered at the site of the bombing on the small Mediterranean island nation to lay flowers and later took part in a nighttime march in the capital.
-They were joined by the sister of Italy’s crusading anti-Mafia investigator, Giovanni Falcone, who was himself assassinated by the mob in a highway bombing in Sicily in 1992.
+Over 1,000 Maltese residents joined Caruana Galizia’s relatives, activists and the Maltese president of the European Parliament in a nighttime march and vigil at a makeshift memorial opposite Valletta’s law courts.
+Also on hand was the sister of Italy’s crusading anti-Mafia investigator, Giovanni Falcone, who was himself assassinated by the mob in a highway bombing in Sicily in 1992.

+The anniversary came just two days after two key suspects reversed course on the first day of their trial and pleaded guilty to carrying out the murder.
+But other cases are still pending in Maltese courts and both the government and opposition leaders have called for justice to be delivered.

-Caruana Galizia, who had written extensively about suspected corruption in political and business circles in the EU nation, was killed Oct.
+Caruana Galizia had written extensively about suspected corruption in political and business circles in the EU nation, and was killed Oct.
 16, 2017, when a bomb placed under her car detonated as she was driving near her home.
 The murder shocked Europe and triggered angry protests in Malta.

 A 2021 public inquiry report found that the Maltese state “has to bear responsibility” for the murder because of the culture of impunity that emanated from the highest levels of government.
 But as recently as last month, the Council of Europe’s commissioner for human rights had decried the “lack of effective results in establishing accountability.”